rahul0304-tech/merch-master/README.md

 ## ⚠️ Important Notes

-- **Billing**: The `gemini-3-pro-image-preview` model is a premium model.
-Ensure your Google Cloud project has billing enabled.
 - **Content Policy**: Do not generate content that infringes on intellectual property or violates safety guidelines.

-## 📄 License

-This project is licensed under the Apache 2.0 License.